CosmoS1X/frontend-project-lvl3/README.md

 ## Description and demo

 Service for reading RSS feeds.
+The app interface is in Russian, but you can easily add your language via i18next library.

 [Click](https://frontend-project-lvl3-two-weld.vercel.app/) to see live demo.